r-lib/vctrs/revdep/failures.md

 * using session charset: UTF-8
 * using option ‘--no-manual’
 * checking for file ‘webSDM/DESCRIPTION’ ...
 OK
-* this is package ‘webSDM’ version ‘1.1-1’
+* this is package ‘webSDM’ version ‘1.1-3’
 * package encoding: UTF-8
 * checking package namespace information ...
 OK
 * checking package dependencies ...
 ERROR
-Package required but not available: ‘rstanarm’
+Packages required but not available: 'brms', 'rstanarm'

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.